skarzi/django-test-migrations/README.md

 3. Implement `setup_before_migration` method, this method can be used to populate data etc.

-Migrations tests are generally slow, so all tests cases that extends `test_migrations.test_cases.unittest.MigrationTestCase` are tagged with `migration` tag and skipped when running tests, unless you explicite pass `--tag migration` to `python manage.py test` command.
+Migration tests are generally slow, so all test cases that extend `test_migrations.test_cases.unittest.MigrationTestCase` are tagged with `migration` tag and skipped when running tests, unless you explicitly pass `--tag migration` to `python manage.py test` command.

 Notice that you can use all assert methods from Django test case.